 This module enables students to develop an understanding of strategies commonly used in professional discourse.
 It integrates concepts and approaches from applied linguistics and social psychology into the management of professional communication in a range of business settings.
 By exploring and contextualising professional discourse strategies,students will develop systematic and explicit approaches to analysing, evaluating and constructing strategic communication.

-You can find more information about this course in the programme specification.
 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

-Start: October 2019, EU/International induction: September 2019
+Start: October 2023, EU/International induction: September 2023

 Duration: 1 year full-time